 Sustainability metrics: These indicators include metrics like carbon footprint, recycled content, and diversity spend.
 They help track progress toward responsible purchasing and are increasingly part of procurement KPIs.

-To ensure ongoing resilience, leaders must balance cost efficiency, supplier risk, and operational agility.
-That means prioritizing responsible sourcing, adopting flexible technologies, and leveraging data to anticipate change.
-With the right tools and insights, you can build stronger supplier relationships and transform volatility into a competitive advantage.
+Building supply chain resilience requires balancing cost efficiency, supplier risk, and operational agility simultaneously.
+Responsible sourcing, flexible technology, and the ability to act on real-time data separate organizations that absorb shocks from those that are derailed by them.
+With the right tools and data, you can build stronger supplier relationships and turn volatility into a competitive advantage.

 While procurement leaders face numerous challenges, they're not insurmountable.
 Here are some of the most pressing modern supply chain issues and strategies to address them.